UQ-RCC/hpc-docs/guides/conda-environment.md

 > [!Note]
 > Any existing environments and cached packages in `/home/username/.conda/` will remain there unless they are moved manually or recreated in the new location.

+## Conda channels

+Conda channels are repositories that host precompiled packages.

+### Defaults channel

+By default, Conda pulls packages from the `defaults` channel, maintained by Anaconda, Inc. Packages available in `defaults` are curated by Anaconda Inc. who prioritise stability and compatibility.
+Some applications may also include commercial or proprietary optimisations.

+### Conda-Forge channel

+`conda-forge` is a community-driven open-source channel.
+It offers a broader selection of packages, which are generally more up to date that those in `defaults`.
+For most use cases `conda-forge` is recommended due to its broader package selection and frequency of updates.

+### Other channels

+Other channels are available such as:
+- `bioconda` – bioinformatics and genomics software
+- `nvidia` – GPU-accelerated libraries
+- `pytorch` – official PyTorch packages

+These channels should be used as needed on a case-by-case basis.
+In most cases, the required packages can be found on `conda-forge`, but certain specialized packages may only be available in specific channels.

+> [!NOTE]
+> Installing packages, such as GPU-accelerated libraries, can usually be done using the `conda-forge` channel.
+A specialised channel such as `nvidia`, should be used when there is a special need to do so.
+> Most bioinformatics packages can usually be done using the `conda-forge` and `bioconda` channels.

 ## Creating a new Conda environment